Klipsch Black Sound Bar with 10-inch Wireless Subwoofer - Digital Trends | Digital Trends

 Want an easy way to upgrade the sound from your TV’s speakers?
-This soundbar and subwoofer combo could be the answer and value you’re looking for.
+This soundbar and subwoofer combo could be the sweet sale you’re looking for.

 We strive to help our readers find the best deals on quality products and services, and choose what we cover carefully and independently.
 If you find a better price for a product listed here, or want to suggest one of your own, email us at dealsteam@digitaltrends.com.